 And check out the nastiness on that island.
 Lots of shoe marks and ketchup stains and general muckiness.
 Ewww.
-Since this repair was another where I was glueing two porous surfaces together, there was no need to dampen anything.
+Since this repair was another where I was gluing two porous surfaces together, there was no need to dampen anything.

 This repair was a bit of a challenge to secure while drying.
-I ended up wedging a couple 2×4’s between the island and the kitchen wall behind it, and placed something heavy on top to lean in to the top of the trim piece to make sure the bulk of it was being approximated over the next two hours.
+I ended up wedging a couple 2×4’s between the island and the kitchen wall behind it and placed something heavy on top to lean into the top of the trim piece to make sure the bulk of it was being approximated over the next two hours.

 Luckily, I had painted it with chalk paint initially, so it only took me about 15 minutes to get it cleaned up, and another coat of chalk paint applied.
 This is why chalk paint is A-MAZING to work with.
 Super quick and easy.

 Here’s how the island looked after the repair + paint job:

-Pin this post for later:
+Pin this post for later!